synamaxmusic/sinistar/README.md

           .IFNIDN   .IFNIDN <str1>,<str2> str1 and str2 are not
                                           identical
 ```
+These conditional pseudo-ops get used a lot so having this guide was extremely important for getting macros to work with Macroassembler {AS}; I'm really lucky to have stumbled across it.

 ### Decimal numbers

 * ```RADIX 16``` is declared very early on and decimal numbers are defined by using ```.``` after the integer.